Mechanical Permit

 Mechanical Permits ensure that projects comply with the minimum standards that help safeguard life or limb, public health, property and welfare.
 No part of heating, ventilating, air conditioning or refrigeration systems shall be installed, altered, replaced or repaired unless a Mechanical Permit has been obtained for the work.

-Based upon your desired scope of work, a mechanical permit may be a Simple "No-Plan" Mechanical Permit or a Plan (required) Mechanical Permit.
+Based on your desired scope of work, a mechanical permit may be a Simple "No-Plan" Mechanical Permit or a Plan (required) Mechanical Permit.
 See Information Bulletin 103 to determine whether the scope of work qualifies for a Simple “No-Plan” Mechanical Permit.

 Simple "No-Plan" Mechanical Permit